-The program-of-study was instituted in 1996 with the first graduates receiving the Master of Public Service Management degree at the May, 1998, graduation.
+The MSP program was instituted in 1996 with the first graduates receiving the Master of Public Service Management degree at the May, 1998, graduation.
 Enrollment in the (MSP) degree program is limited.
 Students who enter the two-year program will attend classes for five (5) consecutive semesters usually sequenced fall-spring-summer-fall-spring.

 Primarily, students are admitted for the incoming class during the fall semester, but other admitted students may become part of the program, on a space available basis, in other terms.

 The mission of the Master of Public Service Management degree program is to provide graduate education to current and potential managers employed by state and local governmental entities and not-for-profit organizations and agencies through academic course work in the broad areas of human relations, management, and research.

 MSP Alumni Group